urjaswitasingh/LibraryApplication/README.md

 ## Features
 - **Signup & Login**: Employees and customers can sign up and log in using their credentials to access respective dashboards.
-- **Customer Module**: Allows customers to view books, borrow and return them, and pay fines.
+- **Customer Module**: Allows customers to view books, borrow and return them.
 - **Employee Module**: Allows employees to manage books, issue and return books, and track transactions.
 - **Logging**: Transactions are logged using **Log4j**, which makes it easier to track all actions.